Empire State Building: Lobby

 The original main lobby is accessed from Fifth Avenue, on the building's east side, and is the only place in the building where the design contains narrative motifs.
 It contains an entrance with one set of double doors between a pair of revolving doors.
 At the top of each doorway is a bronze motif depicting one of three "crafts or industries" used in the building's construction—Electricity, Masonry, and Heating.
-The three-story-high space, which runs parallel to 33rd and 34th Streets, contains storefronts to the north and south.
-These storefronts are flanked by tubes of dark rounded marble and topped by a vertical band of grooves set into the marble.
-The lobby contains two tiers of marble: a lighter marble on the top, above the storefronts, and a darker marble on the bottom, flush with the storefronts.
+The three-story-high space runs parallel to 33rd and 34th Streets.
+The lobby contains two tiers of marble: a wainscoting of darker marble, topped by lighter marble.
 There is a pattern of zigzagging terrazzo tiles on the lobby floor, which leads from east to west.
+To the north and south are storefronts, which are flanked by tubes of dark rounded marble and topped by a vertical band of grooves set into the marble.
+Until the 1960s, there was a Longchamps restaurant next to the lobby, with six oval murals designed by Winold Reiss; these murals were placed in storage when the Longchamps closed.

 The western ends of the north and south walls include escalators to a mezzanine level.
 At the west end of the lobby, behind the security desk, is an aluminum relief of the skyscraper as it was originally built (without the antenna).
 The relief, which was intended to provide a welcoming effect, contains an embossed outline of the building, with rays radiating from the spire and the sun behind it.
 In the background is a state map of New York with the building's location marked by a "medallion" in the very southeast portion of the outline.
 A compass is depicted in the bottom right and a plaque to the building's major developers is on the bottom left.
 A scale model of the building was also placed south of the security desk.